Muay Thai Shin Conditioning

 Shin bruises are the badges of honor that many Muay Thai beginners wear with pride.
 Truth is, we all know how much they hurt.
 If you are just starting out in Muay Thai, you will be experiencing a good deal of shin pain.
-You can see them positively as a rite of passage in this martial arts journey.
-You can’t avoid bruised shins -especially at the start- but if you condition your shins the right way, they will become harder over time and you will also avoid a lot of unnecessary pain.
+You can’t avoid bruised shins when you start but with proper Muay Thai shin conditioning, they will become harder over time.

 Which Part of the Shin to Kick With?